 Synoptic Shipboard Surveys

 Bay-wide and regional shipboard surveys have been a primary component of AOML SFP field operations.
-These synoptic interdisciplinary oceanographic research cruises have been conducted on a regular basis since the project's implementation in the mid 1990's.
+These synoptic interdisciplinary oceanographic research cruises have been conducted since the project's implementation in the mid 1990's.

 Due to the shallow depths found in Biscayne and Florida Bays, a shoal draft, 23 foot catamaran was developed for the program.
 In addition to its use as a platform for discrete sampling, this small boat, the R/V Virginia K, is equipped with a pumped flow-through system more commonly found on larger research vessels.
 This strained and debubbled underway water sampling system includes a thermosalinograph (temperature and salinity), chlorophyll (chl_a) and chromophoric dissolved organic matter (CDOM) fluorometers, and a transmissometer.
 Conductivity, temperature, depth (CTD) casts, surface net tows, and hull-mounted acoustic Doppler current profiler (SADCP) measurements can also be conducted from the vessel.